 You will be guided through a sequence of Restorative Yoga postures where your body will always be supported by bolsters, blocks, bricks and blankets.
 There will also sometimes be some breathwork (pranayama) and guided meditation to elicit a state of deep relaxation, allowing your mind and body to release.

-Felicity is an award-winning yoga teacher with over 7 years of teaching experience.
-She qualified as a Yoga Alliance 200-hour certified teacher in Hatha Yoga in 2014.
-In 2018, she completed the triyoga 300-hour Advanced Teacher Training Programme and so she's now qualified as a Yoga Alliance 500-hour certified teacher.
-She went on to train for an additional 300 hours in Vinyasa Flow Yoga with Jason Crandell, which she completed in April 2020.
+I am an award-winning yoga teacher with over 8 years of teaching experience.
+I qualified as a Yoga Alliance 200-hour certified teacher in Hatha Yoga in 2014.
+In 2018, I completed the triyoga 300-hour Advanced Teacher Training Programme and I am now qualified as a Yoga Alliance 500-hour certified teacher.
+I went on to train for an additional 300 hours in Vinyasa Flow Yoga with Jason Crandell, which I completed in April 2020.

 SEE YOU ON THE MAT!